 Because CBD is hydrophobic, it doesn’t mix with water.
 However, thanks to the use of groundbreaking CBD nanoemulsion technology, it can be formulated into an emulsion that disperses in water instead of just floating in it, as oil does.

-And because the average percentage of water in a person's body is around 60%, water-soluble CBD can be absorbed into the body and enter your bloodstream much easier and faster.
+And because the average percentage of water in a person's body is around 60%.
+This can be absorbed into the body and enter your bloodstream much easier and faster.

-Thanks to these properties of water-soluble CBD, it can be taken with morning coffee or an evening cup of tea, but you won’t have to wait long for it to kick in.
+Thanks to these properties, it can be taken with morning coffee or an evening cup of tea, but you won’t have to wait long for it to kick in.
 There’s also no need to consume any fats, as there’s no oil involved – just the emulsion.

 This means that if you’re on a diet or live a busy lifestyle that doesn’t always allow you to eat at the times you take your daily dose of CBD, this may be the ideal solution for you.